 Welcome to Seven Sisters Country Park

-Situated in the South Downs National Park, the Seven Sisters Country Park comprises 280 hectares of chalk cliffs, meandering river valley and open chalk grassland.
+Situated in the South Downs National Park, the Seven Sisters Country Park is made up of 280 hectares of chalk cliffs, meandering river valley and open chalk grassland.
 It is a popular place for a number of outdoor activities including walking, birdwatching, cycling and canoeing.

-The Country Park is named after the famous Seven Sisters that form part of the chalk cliffs on the Sussex Heritage Coast, one of Britain's finest unspoilt coastlines.
+The Country Park is named after the famous Seven Sisters chalk cliffs on one of Britain's finest unspoilt coastlines.

 The Park is managed by East Sussex County Council.
-For information about the South Downs and the South Downs National Park visit South Downs Online.
+For information about the South Downs National Park visit South Downs Online.

 The park is a working farm with moving farm machinery, cattle grids, grazing sheep and cattle.
 It is therefore important to keep dogs under close control at all times